streamr-dev/core-api/README.md

 ## Overview

-This is a Grails web application containing and serving the Streamr Engine and Editor.
+This is a web application containing and serving the Streamr Engine and Editor.
+The Engine is an event processing system for real-time data.
+The Editor is a visual programming environment for creating processes (called Canvases) that run on the Engine.

+The application runs on the Java VM and uses the Grails web framework.
+The current version uses the centralised (cloud) version of Streamr infrastructure, detailed below.

 ## Dependencies